ndore444/dore.tech/README.md

 ### Data Structures

-Assignments from the Data Structures class at UCD, a good collection of commonly used structures and databases.
+Assignments from the C++ Data Structures class at UCD, a good collection of commonly used structures and databases.
 Examples include linked lists, stacks, and queues.

 [DataStruct GitHub Link](https://github.com/ndore444/DataStructures)